 The six points above still do not quite bring us closer to identifying specific symptoms, but they do address the broader gestalt observed when individuals are seeking help for mood-related distress that’s not been responsive to previous treatment endeavors.

 Let’s get more concrete with regard to symptoms through four different examples of what atypical bipolarity can look like:

 A 39-year-old male real estate agent with frequent anxiety and irritability: He had a few depressive episodes in his teens and twenties, but hadn't been depressed in the last decade.
 He attributed his success in overcoming depression to being an avid cyclist, typically riding 50+ miles weekly.
 He viewed his exercise as being an effective functional antidepressant.
-His struggles organized around recurrent irritability and insomnia.
-During the day he wanted to bite people’s heads off and at night he’d lie awake ruminating about his irritability.
+His struggles are organized around recurrent irritability and insomnia.
+During the day, he wanted to bite people’s heads off, and at night, he’d lie awake ruminating about his irritability.
 It’s also noteworthy that this irritability was phasic.
-It had a beginning and an end point and it wasn’t necessarily tied to situational stressors.
+It had a beginning and an endpoint and it wasn’t necessarily tied to situational stressors.
 He had seen several therapists.
 He had tried yoga and meditation.
 Antidepressants worsened the irritability.
 He remained puzzled about what was going on.

 As you can see, each of these brief vignettes provides a description of mood and behavior that lie at the edge of bipolarity.
 The journalist had depression plus positive mood and creativity.
 The physician had episodes of heightened work productivity, but alternating periods of anxious irritability and no episodes of typical depressive symptoms.
 The education administrator alternated between periods of depression and obsessional work productivity.
 The real estate agent had previous history of depression, now in remission, along with current frequent irritability and insomnia.